History

 cleanup_date = end_date + 6 months

-This ensures auto-canceled instances are eligible for history cleanup after six months, preventing unbounded growth of history data.
+This keeps auto-canceled instances eligible for history cleanup after six months and helps prevent unbounded history growth.

 See configuration for history auto-cancellation for more details.